Counseling and Disability Services

 The Student Counseling Services provides a variety of services for the TAMIU community.
 Our main service is counseling/psychotherapy provided individually, as a couple, or as a group.
 Psychological education is also offered through workshops and presentations held periodically around campus during regular semesters.

 Student Counseling Services is located in the Zaffirini Student Success Center 138.
-Hours of service are Monday, Tuesday and Friday from 8 am to 5 pm (Friday is only until 3pm) and Wednesday-Thursday from 8 am to 7 pm.
+Hours of service are Monday, Tuesday and Friday from 8am to 5pm (Friday is only until 3pm after the 20th class day) and Wednesday-Thursday from 8am to 6pm.

 The staff is on call after regular hours of operation of the University.
-In the event of a crisis after regular hours of service or during university holidays, campus police may be contacted at 326-2911.
+In the event of a crisis after regular hours of service or during university holidays, campus police may be contacted at 326-2911 and a counselor will be made available.

 Disability Services for Students (DSS)